 - Amazon’s tax withhold requirements

-- 5 simple steps to get your own EIN and reduce your losses
+- 5 simple steps to get your own EIN and reduce your losses in all markets

 My mini disclaimer- I am neither a lawyer nor a financial planner.
 For any specific tax questions and how to go about paying taxes on your royalties in your country and similar issues, you will need to consult it with someone like an international tax adviser, an accountant or a lawyer.